Monday, November 22, 2010

 O.T.
 33 (Nov 14) MALACHI 3:19-20; II THESS 3: 7-12; LK 21: 5-19

-The Danish philosopher, Kierkegaard, tells a parable of a theater where a variety show is proceeding.
+Anecdote: # 1: The theater is on fire: The Danish philosopher, Kierkegaard, tells a parable of a theater where a variety show is proceeding.
 Each act is more fantastic than the last, and is applauded by the audience.
 Suddenly the manager appears on the stage, apologizing for the interruption.
 He announces at the top of his voice that the theater is on fire, and begs his patrons to leave the theatre immediately without causing a commotion.
 The spectators think that it is the most amusing turn of the evening, and cheer thunderously.
 The manager again feverishly implores them to leave the burning building, and he is again applauded vigorously.
 At last he can do no more.
 The fire races through the whole building engulfing the fun-loving audience with it.
 "And so," concludes Kierkegaard, "will our age, I sometimes think, go down in fiery destruction to the applause of a crowded house of cheering spectators?"
 (Resource, July/August).
 Today’s readings warn us about a similar fate if we are not well prepared when the “Day of the Lord” dawns quite unexpectedly, marking the end of the world.

 # 2: Be patient and be faithful waiting for Christ’s second coming.
 Remember Albert Einstein’s words after the Second World War: “As a lover of freedom, when the revolution came in Germany, I looked to the universities to defend it, knowing that they had always boasted of their devotion to the cause of truth; but no, the universities were immediately silenced.
 Then I looked to the great editors of the newspapers, whose flaming editorials in days gone by had proclaimed their love of freedom; but they, like the universities were silenced in a few short weeks.
 Only the Church stood squarely across the path of Hitler’s campaign for suppressing truth.
 I never had any special interest in the Church before, but now I feel a great affection and admiration for it, because the Church alone has had the courage to stand for intellectual truth, and moral freedom.
 I am forced to confess that what I once despised, now I praise unreservedly.”
 The Church had the moral courage to resist a dictator and saves the lives of so many Jews because it believed in the assurance given by Jesus in today’s gospel.